What Will A Second Trump Term Mean for Space Policy?

 A major difference now, however, is Trump’s relationship with SpaceX founder and chief engineer Elon Musk who played a critical role in getting Trump elected.
 Trump said he’ll put Musk in charge of a “government efficiency commission” to reduce the size of government and cut back federal spending.

-Trump and Musk were together on stage last night during Trump’s victory speech with Trump offering effusive praise.
+Trump and Musk were together last night during Trump’s victory speech with Trump offering effusive praise.
 “We have a new star.
 A star is born, Elon.”
 He went on to extol last month’s Starship launch and “landing” when it was caught in mid-air back at the launch tower it had left just a few minutes earlier.
 Trump watched it live: “And it was a beautiful thing to see, and I called Elon, I said, ‘Elon, was that you?’
 He said, ‘Yes, it was.’
 I said, ‘Who else can do that?
 Can Russia do it?’
 ‘No.’ ‘Can China do it?”
 No.’ ‘Can the United States do it?
 Other than you?’
 ‘No, nobody can do that.’
 I said, ‘That’s why I love you, Elon.”

 Starship was designed from the beginning to send people to Mars, but SpaceX also plans to use it as the Human Landing System for NASA’s lunar Artemis program.
 NASA awarded the company a $2.9 billion contract for the first landing, Artemis III, and another $1.15 billion for the second, Artemis IV.
 In addition, SpaceX has a logistics contract to deliver cargo to the Gateway lunar space station, so it is invested in Artemis.